avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 non-epidemic lineages of *V. cholerae* also show the El Tor biotype in laboratory biotyping tests (e.g. *V. cholerae* isolates TM11079-80 and 12129(1), which both have the El Tor biotype and belong to non-epidemic lineages; see Fig. 1. in `Chun et al 2009`_).
 Therefore, the biotype is not very useful for distinguishing 7PET from non-epidemic lineages of *V. cholerae*.
-As we will discuss later in this course, whole genome sequencing tells us far more accurately whether isolates from an outbreak are 7PET or not.
+As we will discuss later in this course, whole-genome sequencing tells us far more accurately whether isolates from an outbreak are 7PET or not.

 .. _Chun et al 2009: https://pubmed.ncbi.nlm.nih.gov/19720995/